-- Eat fresh produce within two days of purchase.
+- Eat fresh produce within 2 days of purchase.

 - Read all food and drink labels carefully.

-- Avoid spoiled, aged, fermented, or pickled foods.
+- Avoid spoiled, aged, fermented, or pickled foods, sauces, and condiments.

 - Don’t thaw foods at room temperature.
-Thaw in the refrigerator or the microwave instead.
+Thaw them in the refrigerator or the microwave instead.

-- Eat canned or frozen foods, including produce, meats, poultry, and fish, right after opening.
+- Eat canned or frozen foods, including produce, meats, poultry, and fish, right after opening them.

-- Buy fresh meats, poultry, and fish and eat them the same day, or freeze them immediately.
+- Buy fresh meats, poultry, and fish.
+Eat them the same day or freeze them immediately.

-Tyramine buildup in the body has been associated with migraine headaches and life-threatening blood pressure spikes in people taking MAOI antidepressants.
+Tyramine buildup in the body has been associated with migraine headaches and life threatening blood pressure spikes in people who are taking MAOI antidepressants.

-If you experience migraine headaches, think you may be intolerant to amines, or take MAOIs, you may want to consider a low-tyramine or tyramine-free diet.
-Talk to your doctor first, and ask them if this diet will work well with your ongoing medical treatment.
+If you experience migraine headaches, think you may be intolerant to amines, or take MAOIs, you may want to consider a low tyramine or tyramine-free diet.